Healthcare System in Portugal: Information for Expats and Travelers

 Costs Associated with the Portuguese Healthcare System

-The public NHS system in Portgual is funded through general taxation.
+The public SNS system in Portgual is funded through general taxation.
 It is also subsidized by contributions from workers paying into the social security system.
 However, the system covers people who are not employed, as well as dependent family members and retirees.
-NHS services include everything from GP services and maternity care to hospital treatments and community medical programs.
+SNS services include everything from GP services and maternity care to hospital treatments and community medical programs.

 Portuguese residents have to pay a small portion of their medical costs.
 This includes a small contribution to the cost of doctor and specialist visits, hospital care, and prescriptions.
 The amount is usually around 5 Euros or so.
 Portuguese residents also cover most of their own vision and dental care costs.
 However, there are exceptions for members of the population who are vulnerable or have low incomes.